 - 1. The Petitioner claims an additional gamma knife is needed to improve inadequate gamma knife access but fails to demonstrate that access to radiosurgery is truly limited in the Western Portion of North Carolina and provides insufficient evidence about the number of potential radiosurgery cases in this region. - 2.
 The Petitioner incorrectly asserts that gamma knife is the preferred radiosurgery platform for patients with four or more brain metastases. - 3.
-The Petitioner incorrectly states that a gamma knife is a more efficient treatment modality than a linear accelerator or CyberKnife. - 4.
-The Petitioner states they do not have a dedicated radiosurgery machine, but fails to disclose that they already own a CyberKnife (which is an alternative linear acceleratorbased radiosurgery platform) and provides no data about the number of cases they have treated with either linear accelerator or the CyberKnife.
+The Petitioner incorrectly states that a gamma knife is a more efficient treatment modality than a linear accelerator or CyberKnife.

-Attached are two articles that 1) demonstrate equivalent dose profile for gamma knife and linac-based SRS (Attachment 1) and 2) demonstrate that in North Carolina linac-based radiosurgery is being practiced successfully (Attachment 2).
+Attached are two articles that demonstrate equivalent dose profile for gamma knife and linear accelerator-based stereotactic radiosurgery ("linac-based SRS") and demonstrate that in North Carolina linac-based SRS is being practiced successfully, reference Attachments 1 and 2.

 The Petitioner claims that "there are only two gamma knife units in North Carolina and as a result the state, particularly the western portion, has inadequate access to this technology".
-The Petitioner does not demonstrate any indicators of genuine inadequate access to gamma knife services in North Carolina, such as: patients seeking treatment at the two existing gamma knife units but unable to obtain treatment due to capacity constraints; treatment delays due to inadequate capacity on the two existing gamma knife units; patients opting for alternative treatments as a result of inadequate capacity on the two gamma knife units; and percent available capacity the of the two gamma knife units.
+The Petitioner does not demonstrate any indicators of genuine inadequate access to gamma knife services in North Carolina, such as: patients seeking treatment at the two existing gamma knife units but unable to obtain treatment due to capacity constraints; treatment delays due to inadequate capacity on the two existing gamma knife units; patients opting for alternative treatments as a result of inadequate capacity on the two gamma knife units; and percent utilization and available capacity the of the two gamma knife units.

 Moreover, the more important question is whether patients in the Western Portion of North Carolina have adequate access to radiosurgery services.
 Gamma knife is one type of radiosurgery device.
-An SRS-equipped linear accelerator ("linac") or linac-based CyberKinfe can accomplish equivalent outcomes for the same indications, so the critical issue is access to radiosurgery technologies and services, rather than access to gamma knife per se.
+An SRS-equipped linear accelerator or linear accelerator-based CyberKinfe can accomplish equivalent outcomes for the same indications, so the critical issue is access to radiosurgery technologies and services, rather than access to gamma knife per se.
 The Petitioner provides no data to support the claim that access to radiosurgery services in the Western Portion of North Carolina is limited or inadequate.
-The Petitioner also fails to mention the existence of a CyberKnife at Carolinas Healthcare System NorthEast ("CHS-NE"), an Atrium Health facility located just 25 miles from Carolinas Medical Center in Charlotte.

-WFBH offers the following points and supplemental information in response to information gaps and misleading statements within the Atrium petition that were used in its determination of "inadequate gamma knife capacity" in the Western Portion of North Carolina.
+WFBH offers the following points and supplemental information in response to the Atrium petition.

-1. The Petitioner provides misleading or incomplete information about treatment options by failing to disclose Atrium Health's possession of a CyberKnife (at CHS-NE) and the capabilities of linac-based SRS as compared to a gamma knife
+1. The Petitioner provides incomplete information about the capabilities of linac-based SRS and CyberKnife as compared to a gamma knife.